dganesan/mhealth-course/chapter1-noise/ch1-freqdomainfiltering.md

 #### Understanding the parameters and the role of the sampling rate

 1. **SAMPLING_RATE**: This represents how many data points are recorded per second.
 In digital signal processing, the Nyquist theorem states that a continuous signal can be completely described by its samples and fully reconstructed if it is sampled at a rate at least twice the signal's highest frequency.
-The factor of "2" is why we divide the frequency by twice the sampling rate.

 2. **butter function**: `butter(N, Wn, btype='low', analog=False, output='ba', fs=None)` is used to design an Nth order Butterworth filter.
 The function returns two arrays - `b` (numerator) and `a` (denominator) which can be used to construct the transfer function of the filter.

    - `N`: The order of the filter.
    - `Wn`: This is the critical frequency or frequencies.
 This parameter is normalized between 0 and 1, where 1 corresponds to the Nyquist frequency, half of the sampling rate.
-This is the reason for dividing by `SAMPLING_RATE*2` when specifying the cutoff.
+This is the reason for dividing by `SAMPLING_RATE/2` when specifying the cutoff.
    - `btype`: Can be ‘lowpass’, ‘highpass’, ‘bandpass’, or ‘bandstop’, to determine the type of filter.
    - `output`: Specifies the type of output: numerator/denominator (`'ba'`).